IBM-Cloud/python-iot-raspberry-pi/README.md

 cf push myappname
 ```

-Replace myapp name with the name of your app (ex. hello-world)
+Replace myapp name with the name of your app (ex. python-raspberry-pi)

 or click the button below